Strategies and performance of the CMS silicon tracker alignment during LHC Run 2

 For the legacy reprocessing, \MILLEPEDE-II was used exclusively.
 The definitions of the IOVs and of the alignables were unchanged for 2016 (Phase~0) with respect to the EOY alignment constants.
 For 2017 and 2018 (Phase~1), different high-level alignables were chosen for the pixel detector: ladders were used in BPIX and modules in FPIX.
 In addition, different IOV boundaries were chosen in the pixel and strip detectors.
 Additional IOVs were introduced in the pixel detector to absorb the bias from the hit reconstruction in the alignment constants.
 Adapting the strategy based on the results of the studies described in Section~\ref{sec:WMs}, systematic deformations were avoided or reduced, except for the 2018 data-taking year.
-There, in addition to performing the alignment fit with \MILLEPEDE-II, as the obtained alignment fit seemed to contain a residual but significant twist deformation, an inverted twist transformation was also applied to the geometry to compensate for this systematic distortion.
+In the 2018 data, even though the dimuon vertex and invariant mass constraints had been included in the alignment procedure, the resulting alignment fit contained a residual but significant twist deformation.
+Therefore, in addition to performing the alignment fit with \MILLEPEDE-II, an inverted twist transformation was manually applied to the geometry to compensate for this systematic distortion.
 This is shown in Fig.~\ref{fig:twist}.

 The different years required different strategies to obtain adequate performance for various reasons.
 First, the different phases of the pixel detector imply different levels of precision.
 This leads to the observation of different tensions in the alignment.
 With more modules and being closer to the interaction point, the Phase-1 pixel detector was more demanding in terms of alignment precision and suffered more from the effects of radiation than the Phase-0 detector.
 Similarly, the alignment for 2018 was more demanding than for 2017, likely because of the increase in instantaneous luminosity and therefore radiation levels.